OSU-MARS/iLand/README.md

 these limitations as best it can supporting use of `write_feather(compression = "uncompressed")` and `factor()` may be helpful in R. Also, `read_feather()` defaults to `mmap = TRUE` and therefore holds feather files open for the remainder of an R session.
 Since this prevents rewriting the files from PowerShell after rerunning iLand it's likely convenient to use `read_feather(mmap = FALSE)`.

+Like many .NET class libraries and PowerShell modules, this iLand port is operating system and processor agnostic.
+Development and use occurs on Windows but binaries compiled on Windows have been verified to be xcopyable to Linux and ran without issues.
+Unless disabled in the project file, SIMD instructions are used on processors supporting AVX2 (Intel 4<sup>th</sup> generation and newer, from 2013, and AMD
+Excavator, from 2015).
+Performance optimizations currently target AMD Zen 3.

 ### Relationship to iLand 1.0 (2016)
 Code in this repo derives from the [iLand 1.0](http://iland-model.org/) spatial growth and yield model.
 The official iLand 1.0 release has been